 Learn something new every day More Info... by email

 As any downhill skier knows, in order to go down a ski slope, you have to first get to the top, or at least part of the way there.
-Fortunately for skiers and snowboarders, there are many different ways to go up a ski slope.
-Conventional methods of ascending a ski slope include surface lifts such as the rope tow or t-bar, and aerial lifts like gondolas and various kinds of chair lifts.
-For those who prefer a personal lift, vehicles are also used to get to the top of a ski slope, particularly when speed is of the essence, or to reach remote locations.
+Fortunately for skiers and snowboarders, there are many different ways to go up the slope.
+Conventional methods of ascension include surface lifts such as the rope tow or t-bar, and aerial lifts like gondolas and various kinds of chair lifts.
+For those who prefer a personal lift, vehicles are also used to get to the top of the slope, particularly when speed is of the essence, or to reach remote locations.

 For longer slopes, aerial lifts are generally used.
 One popular areal lift is the gondola.
 A gondola is an enclosed cabin attached to an overhead cable.
 Gondolas are sometimes called cable cars for this reason.
 The cable is strung between two or more towers, and huge motors pull the gondola cars along.
 Passengers board and disembark the gondola cars at stations at the bottom and top of the ski slope, and enjoy a smooth, scenic ride between stations.

-For smaller groups of skiers, a chair lift is another quick method to ascend the ski slope.
+For smaller groups of skiers, a chair lift is another quick method of ascension.
 Skiers and snowboarders wait in a line at the bottom of the ski slope for an open chair.
 These chairs, like small, open-air gondolas, run up the hill attached to cables.
-Skiers and boarders line up as the chair swings in behind them, and all sit down on the chair to ride it up the ski slope.
+Skiers and boarders line up as the chair swings in behind them, and all sit down on the chair to ride it up the slope.
 Chair lifts generally hold two to four passengers, and sometimes have a movable safety bar which can be lowered during the trip up the ski slope for added safety.